helloklow/natural_disasters/README.md

 # U.S. Natural Disaster Prediction App
-A data science app utilizing data on FEMA-declared disasters to predict and identify potential natural disasters, specifically focused on the most common disasters in the U.S. - severe storms, hurricanes, and floods.
-This app is intended to provide early warnings and assist in disaster preparedness and response efforts.
+A data science app utilizing FEMA data on natural disasters declared in the U.S. between 1953 and 2023.
+This app aims to predict and identify potential natural disasters, specifically focused on the most common disasters in the U.S. - severe storms, hurricanes, floods, tornados, and fires.
+Please note, this project is educational only and is not guaranteed to provide accurate predictions.

 ## Data